DarraghFerg/first-trading-algo/README.md

 # first-trading-algo
-Post degree summer project utilising Binance API with Python to develop a trading bot!
+Post degree summer project utilising OANDA API with Python to develop a trading bot!